Local spectroscopic evidence for a nodeless magnetic kagome superconductor CeRu$_2$: Introduction

-While the distorted Laves-phase superconductor CeRu$_{2}$ takes a cubic structure (Fig. 1a) \cite{HuxleyPolN} with two different Ce sites, it reveals a pristine Ru kagome lattice when viewed along the [1~1~1] direction (Fig.~1b).
-This has been shown to contribute to the electronic properties of this material.
+While the distorted Laves-phase superconductor CeRu$_{2}$ takes a cubic structure (Fig. 1a) \cite{HuxleyPolN} with two different Ce sites, it reveals a pristine Ru kagome lattice (Fig.~1b) that contributes to the electronic properties.
 Indeed, the normal state band structure features a kagome flat band, Dirac points and van Hove singularities formed by the Ru-$dz^{2}$ orbitals near the Fermi level \cite{Deng}, which are predicted to support topologically nontrivial states \cite{Deng}.
 Photoemission studies show the highly itinerant nature of the Ce electrons in CeRu$_{2}$, identifying a strong hybridization effect in the itinerant 4$f$-bands \cite{Sekiyama,JSKang}.
 Additionally, much attention has been given to the unusual superconducting state in CeRu$_{2}$, which shows two separate regions of magnetic hysteresis \cite{Yagasaki, Kadowaki, Nakama, Moskalenko, HuxleySANS} and a rich $M-T$ phase diagram with multiple magnetic field-induced transitions \cite{Nakama}.
 Furthermore, NMR/NQR, field-angle-resolved specific heat, and photoemission spectroscopy measurements \cite{Ishida, Manago, Kittaka, Kiss} all suggest an anisotropic $s$-wave superconducting gap symmetry and show that quasiparticle excitations are gapped-out at a finite temperature.
-The importance of 4$f$-electrons in this material has been highlighted by de~Haas~-~van~Alphen (dHvA) measurements \cite{Inada}, finding no change in frequency with the onset of superconductivity, but find a cyclotron mass dependence consistent only with $f$-electron superconductors.
-Previous muon spin relaxation ($\mu$SR) research has identified the onset of weak magnetism at $T_{M}$~=~40~K, a temperature much higher than the superconducting transition temperature ($T_c$~=~6~K) \cite{Huxley}.
-Polarized neutron experiments \cite{HuxleyPolN} reported field induced paramagnetic moments on the order of 4.4$\times$10$^{-4}$~$\mu_B$T$^{-1}$ per Ce atom and 4.5$\times$10$^{-4}$~$\mu_B$T$^{-1}$ per Ru atom.
+The importance of 4$f$-electrons in this material has been highlighted by de~Haas~-~van~Alphen (dHvA) measurements \cite{Inada}, finding no change in frequency with the onset of superconductivity, but a cyclotron mass dependence consistent only with $f$-electron superconductors.
+Previous muon spin relaxation ($\mu$SR) research has proposed the presence of weak magnetism below $T_{M}$~=~40~K, a temperature much higher than the superconducting transition temperature ($T_c$~=~6~K) \cite{Huxley}.
+Polarized neutron experiments \cite{HuxleyPolN} reported field-induced paramagnetic moments on the order of 4.4$\times$10$^{-4}$~$\mu_B$T$^{-1}$ per Ce atom and 4.5$\times$10$^{-4}$~$\mu_B$T$^{-1}$ per Ru atom.
+The $\mu$SR technique was also used to probe the magnetic penetration depth within the high-field anomalous "peak effect" regime, suggesting the possibility of a Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) state \cite{Yamashita,Kadono,KadonoRev}.
+However, no microscopic study of the superconducting gap symmetry and its interplay with magnetism is reported so far.